faizul726/faizul726.github.io/matject-src/docs/restoring-to-default.md

 Press **[1]** for dynamic restore.
 Press **[2]** for full restore.

-Both are same.
+Both are the same.
 The only difference is how the task is done.

 In simple words...
 **Dynamic Restore** is fast.
 It only restores the files that were modified.